liyuntao/renren-analysis/README.md

 ## Requirements

-In order to run this projectyou will need to have installed:
+In order to run this project you will need to have installed:

 * JDK 1.8 or later
 * Maven (3.0+ recommended)